stites/stites.io/_posts/__simple-ng-watching-collections.md

 ### Detecting Replaced or Reordered Items in Arrays

 aside from changes in obj size, we need to see if things are swapped out. so now we actually need to iterate.

+### Array-like objects
+`arguments` array! also `NodeList` which is how you get `quesySelectorAll` and `getElementsByTagName`

+### Detecting new objects
+objects other than arrays: mainly dicts

+### Detecting New Or Replaced Attributes in Objects.
+We want new attrs added to an obj to trigger a change We want changed attrs added to an obj to trigger a change

+While we iterate, we also sync the old object with the attributes of the new object, so that we have them for the next digest.

+> The hasOwnProperty clause in the for loop is a common JavaScript idiom for checking that a property is attached to the object itself instead of being inherited through the prototype chain. $watchCollection does not watch inherited properties in objects.

+### Detecting Removed Attributes in Objects
+it('notices when an attribute is removed from an object',

+arrays are easy, we can check length - another loop

+### Preventing Unneseccary Object Iteration
+we really don't want to add another loop. probjematic at larpe objs
+optimization:
+  for the oldObj, keep a car that increments whenever an attr added, decerment whenever attr removed for the new obj, calculate size during first loop in internal watch